wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ### (PoS only) Remove a Delegator

-Delegators removal may be initiated by calling `initiateDelegatorRemoval`, as long as churn restrictions are not violated.
+Delegator removal may be initiated by calling `initiateDelegatorRemoval`, as long as churn restrictions are not violated.
 Similar to `initiateValidatorRemoval`, an uptime proof may be provided to be used to determine delegator rewards eligibility.
 If no proof is provided, the latest known uptime will be used (see [(PoS only) Submit and Uptime Proof](#pos-only-submit-an-uptime-proof)).
 The validator's weight is updated on the P-Chain by the same mechanism used to register a delegator.
 The `L1ValidatorWeightMessage` from the P-Chain is delivered to the `PoSValidatorManager` in the call to `completeDelegatorRemoval`.

 Either the delegator owner or the validator owner may initiate removing a delegator.
 This is to prevent the validator from being unable to remove itself due to churn limitations if it is has too high a proportion of the Subnet's total weight due to delegator additions.
 The validator owner may only remove Delegators after the minimum stake duration has elapsed.